LIYUESEN/druggpt/README.md

 </div>

 ## 💥 NEWS
+**2024/08/11** We're excited to announce a new feature, Ligand Energy Minimization, now available in our latest release.
+Additionally, explore our new tool, druggpt_min_multi.py, designed specifically for efficient energy minimization of multiple ligands.
 **2024/07/30** All wet-lab validations have been completed, confirming that DrugGPT possesses ligand optimization capabilities.
 **2024/05/16** Wet-lab experiments confirm druggpt's ability to design ligands with new scaffolds from scratch and to repurpose existing ligands.
 Ligand optimization remains under evaluation.
 Stay tuned for more updates!
 **2024/05/16** The version has been upgraded to druggpt_v1.2, featuring new atom number control capabilities.
 Due to compatibility issues, the webui has been removed.